Simply present your voucher on your mobile device at the first attraction you visit to receive your Dallas CityPASS ticket booklets.

 While the Dallas CityPASS booklet may seem small, you’ll be pleasantly surprised at how big it acts.
-Tickets to the city’s best attractions are packed inside in one easy-to-use ticket booklet that's good for 9 days, so you get the very best experience and save a lot of time for a very small price – leaving you with big memories to bring home.
+Tickets to the city’s best attractions are packed inside in one easy-to-use ticket booklet that's valid for 9 days starting with the first day of use, so you get the very best experience and save a lot of time for a very small price – leaving you with big memories to bring home.

 The CityPASS is a win-win situation.
 You get to plan your stay better knowing that you WILL be visiting those sites and avoids the hassle of standing in line to purchase the tickets.
 Fast, quick, economical and FUN!

 We got to see all the sights we were going to see anyway, at a fraction of the cost.
 Definitely made our trip planning (and budgeting) so much easier.
 Loved all the places we visited.